Where are you located?

 Do you ever conduct training at other locations?

 Yes!
-If you are interested in discussing the logistics of a training clinic in your area, please see the planning guide.
+If you are interested in discussing the logistics of a training clinic in your area, please contact me.

-See the bottom of this page for current prices and options.
-Price includes approximately three hours of ground time and three hours of flight time with me, plus three hours of airplane rental.
+For the EMT program, budget approximately three hours of ground time and three hours of flight time with me, plus three hours of airplane rental.
 The cost will be less if we use your own airplane for the appropriate lessons.
-The final cost will depend on the actual number of hours flown, so it could end up being a bit more or less than the budget numbers.
+For other training, the cost will be based on the type of training you’d like to receive.
+Contact me for pricing.

 Do you offer group rates?

 If you train with a friend/spouse at the same time, you can save a few dollars by sharing the ground school sessions.
-For larger groups or on-site training clinics (away from Rich’s home base), please contact me for details.
+For larger groups or on-site clinics, please contact me.

 How do I pay?